bambielli/bambielli.github.io/_til/2018-01-07-purgable-space.md

 TIL about Purgeable Disk Space in OSX, and after hours of struggling, how to reclaim it.

+[Link to step by step instructions at the end of this post for reclaiming purgeable space on your mac.][link]

 ## What is Purgeable Space?

 Purgeable Disk Space is a "feature" of more recent versions of OSX.
 It is storage on your hard drive that the operating system sets aside for files that it thinks you might access again in the future.